noeddi2be/x-gains/README.md

 - Boris Vittek
 - Manuel Notter

+Every project member contributed significantly in every phase of the project, ensuring a collaborative outcome.
+Throughout the projcet, Manuel led the back-end development and Boris coordinated the front-end efforts.

 ### 🔗 Links
 The following services are live at the moment of project delivery and will be turned off later on.
 The free version of Render is used, which requires some